 - are on parental leave, sick leave or annual leave

-- each earning at least the National Minimum Wage or Living Wage for 16 hours a week – this is £120 if you’re over 25
+- each earning at least the National Minimum Wage or Living Wage for 16 hours a week – this is £125.28 if you are over 25.

 You’re not eligible if:

-- your child doesn’t usually live with you
+- your child does not live at home with you

 - the child is your foster child